luk3yx/minetest-money3/README.md

 `money2` (you can upgrade from money2 nicely, however you can't downgrade again).

+## Before installing

+By default, players can convert gold and silver ingots into money using `/convert gold` and `/convert silver`.
+To disable this, add `money3.convert_items = nil` to minetest.conf.

+Players need the "money" privilege to be able to use /money and receive payments.
+You should consider adding `money` to the default_privs setting in minetest.conf.

 ## Config settings

 *These can be set in `config.lua` or `minetest.conf`.*